Milk Blebs and Shooting Pain

 Is it OK to Pop a Milk Blister at Home?

-Supposedly, sunflower lecithin helps make your milk more slippery and flowing through you better to treat and prevent clogged ducts.
-So whenever I start to feel a clog coming on now, I take a sunflower lecithin capsule and it seems to really help.
-And aside from helping with clogs, HealthNews claims the supplement can reduce inflammation, support cardiovascular, brain, skin, gut and liver health, as well as help with sleep.
+Supposedly, sunflower lecithin helps make your milk more slippery to treat and prevent clogged ducts.
+Aside from helping with clogs, HealthNews claims the supplement can reduce inflammation, support cardiovascular, brain, skin, gut, and liver health, as well as help with sleep.

-Wishing all the mommas out there continued strength, patience and endurance as we travel this journey and nurture our babies as best we can <3
+Wishing all the mommas out there continued strength, patience, and endurance on their breastfeeding journeys!